Angie is a science teacher with an interest in a wide range of topics.

 Lemon juice is commonly suggested as a skin lightening treatment, but does it really work?

-Vitamin C or abscorbic acid is a natural exfoliant which can help to lighten the skin and improve skin tone.
-The upper layer of the skin (the epidermis) is exfoliated by the acid, removing old skin cells including old cells with dark pigmentation.
+Vitamin C or ascorbic acid is a natural exfoliant that can help to lighten the skin and improve skin tone.
+The upper layer of the skin (the epidermis) is exfoliated by the acid, removing old skin cells, including old cells with dark pigmentation.

 The outer layer of our skin naturally exfoliates every 3–4 weeks as new cells move upwards from the basal layer to the epidermis, gradually dying after they move up.
-Vitamin C reduces the cohesion between the cells in the outer skin layer causing them slough off.
-This stimulates the production of new skin cells which makes the skin appear brighter and more youthful.
-After several months of regular use there will be a noticeable reduction in fine lines and an overall improvement in skin tone and texture.
+Vitamin C reduces the cohesion between the cells in the outer skin layer, causing them to slough off.
+This stimulates the production of new skin cells, which makes the skin appear brighter and more youthful.
+After several months of regular use, there will be a noticeable reduction in fine lines and an overall improvement in skin tone and texture.

-As a powerful antioxidant, Vitamin C can help to minimise the cell damage caused by free radicals and it has been shown to stimulate the production of skin collagen.
-Vitamin C is a water soluble so it can be readily absorbed into the skin to protect non water soluble molecules located within cell membranes.
+As a powerful antioxidant, vitamin C can help to minimise the cell damage caused by free radicals, and it has been shown to stimulate the production of skin collagen.
+Vitamin C is water soluble, so it can be readily absorbed into the skin to protect non-water-soluble molecules located within cell membranes.